SimonChong/ZeroDep/README.md

 ### Step 1.
 Include the ZeroDep JavaScript somewhere in your pages.

-All dependancies and code requiring dependancies will be run after ZeroDep has run (code can of course be placed and loaded before).
+All dependencies and code requiring dependencies will be run after ZeroDep has run (code can of course be placed and loaded before).
 So if you want code to run in the HEAD html tag ZeroDep needs to load and run in the HEAD html tag.

 Via HTML Script tag